Vice President, Global Purchasing and Supply Chain

 About GM: Grace Lieblein

-Effective December, 2012, Grace Lieblein was appointed to the position of Vice President, Global Purchasing and Supply Chain.
+Effective December, 2012, Grace Lieblein was appointed to the position of GM vice president, Global Purchasing and Supply Chain.
 In her new role, Lieblein is responsible for GM’s purchasing activities and supply chain and logistics operations worldwide.
 Lieblein was recently appointed to the Board of Directors for Honeywell International as well as the Advisory Board of Focus: HOPE.
+She is on the Supervisory Board of Adam Opel AG, in Russelsheim, Germany, the Board of Advisors for US-MEX Forum for Cooperation, Understanding and Solidarity (FoCUS), and the Board of Directors for the GM Foundation.
+As of January, 2014, she was also named Chairman of the Board for the Michigan Minority Supplier Development Council.

 Previously, Lieblein was President and Managing Director of GM Brazil where she oversaw the launch of 9 new products in 15 months, and was part of the unit’s Transformation.
 Before coming to Brazil, Lieblein was President and Managing Director of GM Mexico, and the first woman to serve in this role.
 While in Mexico, in addition to her position at GM, she was appointed to the Board of Directors of the American Chamber Mexico, and in May 2010, she was named Vice President of the Board.